 The NoMad London’s dining and drinking experiences will be led by Executive Chef Ian Coogan and mixologist Leo Robitschek.

-Self-styled as ‘the world’s first super boutique hotel’, The Londoner’s opening in June is sure to shake up London’s hotel scene.
-The brains behind the brand want to offer a boutique experience on a staggering scale and looking at their current portfolio they’re going to nail it.
+Self-styled as ‘the world’s first super boutique hotel’, The Londoner was gearing up to open in June 2020 but has been pushed back to later in the year due to the crisis.
+The brains behind the brand want to offer a boutique experience on a staggering scale, and looking at their current portfolio they’re going to nail it.

 Architects Woods Bagot, who were responsible for one of New York’s hottest restaurants, Manhatta have been enlisted to create something really special in the usually tourist trapped, dare we say it naff, Leicester Square.
 Inside, expect six restaurants and bars, a Japanese-inspired lounge with roof terrace, two Odeon Luxe cinemas, a swimming pool, spa, salon and gym.
 There’s even a gastro pub onsite, as well as stunning interiors and views across the capital.
 Think of it as the most luxe adult’s playground to ever hit London.